Star Wars (1983 video game): Ports

-Star Wars was converted first by Parker Brothers (with development by Imagic) in 1983 and 1984 to the Atari 2600, Atari 5200, the Atari 8-bit family, ColecoVision, and Commodore 64.
-The ColecoVision version was programmed by Wendell Brown.
+Star Wars was converted first by Parker Brothers (with development by Imagic) in 1983 and 1984 to the Atari 2600, Atari 5200, Atari 8-bit computers, ColecoVision, and Commodore 64.

 The same game was converted again, in 1987 and 1988, for the Amiga, Atari ST, Amstrad CPC, ZX Spectrum, Acorn Electron and BBC Micro; the game was also converted again for the Atari 8-bits and the Commodore 64.
 All conversions were developed by UK-based Vektor Grafix (the Atari 8-bit version by Zeppelin Games being an exception) and were published in Europe by Domark.
-That same year Broderbund acquired the rights to develop Star Wars games from Lucasfilm.
+That same year, Broderbund acquired the rights to develop Star Wars games from Lucasfilm.
 Broderbund published the Macintosh, Commodore 64, and MS-DOS versions of the arcade game in North America in 1988, in addition to republishing the Atari ST and Amiga versions in 1989.

 The Amiga and Atari ST allow mouse control and include digitized sound effects.
 The Macintosh version contains sampled speech from the films, but has no in-game music other than a monophonic theme during the "attract" mode.

-Star Wars also appears in the GameCube game Star Wars Rogue Squadron III: Rebel Strike as a bonus minigame that can be unlocked after completing a certain level or entering a cheat code.
-In the United States and some European countries, anyone who pre-ordered the game received a special copy of the game in which Star Wars is immediately unlocked on startup.
+Star Wars also appears in the 2003 GameCube game Star Wars Rogue Squadron III: Rebel Strike as a bonus minigame that can be unlocked after completing a certain level or entering a cheat code.
+In the United States and some European countries, anyone who pre-ordered the game received a special copy where Star Wars is immediately unlocked on startup.

 Reception

-The game was Atari's top-selling 1983 arcade release, with Atari producing 12,695 total arcade units.
+The game was Atari's top-selling 1983 arcade release, with Atari producing 12,695 arcade cabinets.
 In the United States, it topped the Play Meter arcade chart for street locations in October 1983.
 In Japan, Game Machine listed Star Wars on their November 1, 1983 issue as being the most successful upright/cockpit arcade unit of the month.

 COMPUTE! praised the Atari ST version of Star Wars, calling it "amazing, smoothly animated".
-The MS-DOS, Amiga, Atari ST, and Commodore 64 versions by Broderbund Software were reviewed in 1989 in Dragon #145 by Hartley, Patricia, and Kirk Lesser in "The Role of Computers" column.
+The MS-DOS, Amiga, Atari ST, and Commodore 64 versions by Broderbund were reviewed in 1989 in Dragon #145 by Hartley, Patricia, and Kirk Lesser in "The Role of Computers" column.
 The reviewers gave the game 3 out of 5 stars.
-Macworld praised the Macintosh version's gameplay, stating that it has "fast-paced action" and is "extremely challenging in higher levels".
+Macworld praised the Macintosh version's gameplay, stating it has "fast-paced action" and is "extremely challenging in higher levels".
 The magazine also praised the sound effects and 3D graphics, stating that the latter "enhance the game's action and excitement".
 Macworld criticized the master disk-based copy protection, and the game only having three playable scenarios with "limited" replay value.